nhm-usgs/GridMetETL/README.rst

-Extract gridmet, Translate to hru, Load to netCDF
+Extract data from gridMET; translate to HRU; load to netCDF

 * Free software: MIT license